Seasoning of Timber.

 In this way a continuous process of loss of moisture from the deeper cells to the outer cells of the timber and from there to ‘outside’ the kiln starts.

-(c) During the heating process, all efforts are made to maintain a uniform circulation of the air so that all the parts of timber in the pile receive the same amount of heat.
+(c) During the heating process, all efforts are made to maintain a uniform circulation of the air so that all the parts of timber in a pile receive the same amount of heat.

 This aspect is the most difficult one in kiln seasoning and requires expert handling for good quality seasoning.